 What if my student is experiencing personal or family difficulties that are affecting his/her academic performance?

 Unfortunately, personal difficulties happen.
-If your student is having personal or family problems, please urge him or her to contact of the Student Affairs office at (608) 758-6565, ext.
+If your student is having personal or family problems, please urge him or her to contact of the Solution Center at (608) 758-6565, ext.
 200.

-Professional mental health counseling is available at no cost to students through the Student Affairs office.
+Professional mental health counseling is available at no cost to students through the Solution Center.

 What do you do for students with physical or learning disabilities?

 Accommodations vary greatly with the needs of each student, but include extended time for tests, note taking, seating adjustments, room changes and tutoring.
-The campus contact for student accessibility services in the Student Affairs can discuss options and plans.
+The campus contact for student accessibility services in the Solution Center can discuss options and plans.
 Call (608) 758-6565, ext.
 200 to make an appointment.

 If I have questions or concerns about my student's academic program or progress, is it appropriate to call the college?